How Salt Air and Humidity in Oahu Impact Your Gate Installation Choices

 Humidity and rainfall soften soil over time.
 Posts that are not set deep enough or lack proper drainage begin to lean.
 Gates amplify this movement because of their weight and motion.

 The Federal Highway Administration emphasizes that proper footing depth and drainage are critical in high-moisture environments.
 We see this firsthand.
-Many gate failures trace back to shallow posts rather than bad materials.
+Our gate installation team has seen many gate failures traced back to shallow posts rather than poor-quality materials.

 Common Mistakes